Substance use health and harm reduction

 AMS Sexual Assault Support Centre

-Drop by during opening hours and get training and a kit from the staff at the AMS Sexual Assault Support Centre (SASC) on the third floor of the AMS Nest, to the right of the main elevators.
+Get Naloxone kits and training from the staff at the SASC on the third floor of the AMS Nest, to the right of the main elevators.

 BC pharmacies

-If you are looking for a naloxone kit immediately, you can take an online Naloxone training and/or pick up a kit at any BC pharmacy.
+Take an online naloxone training and/or pick up a kit at any BC pharmacy

-If you are curious about seeking help, consider the following questions:
+If you are curious about seeking help, consider the following questions, and explore support options available to UBC students below.

 • Do you wish to change your relationship with alcohol and/or other substances?